amit-ksh/homie/README.md

 # homie

-A web app that predicts the prices of the apartment situated at USA.
+A web app that predicts the prices of the apartment situated in USA.

 ## Tech Used